What is bone cancer?

 Symptoms of bone cancer

 The main symptom of bone cancer is pain.
 However, not everyone has pain.
-You also may have swelling in the area where bone cancer exists.
+You also may have swelling in the area where bone cancer exists, fractures, or high levels of calcium in the blood.
+Other symptoms include:

 What causes bone cancer?